Cheetah: Characteristics

 The coat is typically tawny to creamy white or pale buff (darker in the mid-back portion).
 The chin, throat and underparts of the legs and the belly are white and devoid of markings.
 The rest of the body is covered with around 2,000 evenly spaced, oval or round solid black spots, each measuring roughly 3–5 cm.
 Each cheetah has a distinct pattern of spots which can be used to identify unique individuals.
 Besides the clearly visible spots, there are other faint, irregular black marks on the coat.
 Newly born cubs are covered in fur with an unclear pattern of spots that gives them a dark appearance—pale white above and nearly black on the underside.
 The hair is mostly short and often coarse, but the chest and the belly are covered in soft fur; the fur of king cheetahs has been reported to be silky.
 There is a short, rough mane, covering at least 8 cm along the neck and the shoulders; this feature is more prominent in males.
 The mane starts out as a cape of long, loose blue to grey hair in juveniles.
 Melanistic cheetahs are rare and have been seen in Zambia and Zimbabwe.
 In 1877–1878, Sclater described two partially albino specimens from South Africa.
+A tabby cheetah was photographed in Kenya in 2012.